derekwang99/DH140_Group_Project/Group Assignments/readme.md

 ## Analysis Scope and Visualizations
 Our scope for our analysis revolves around observing and understanding how COVID-19 has impacted the business sector.
 From this, we can analyze what sort of businesses have popped up and what businesses have shut down as a result of the pandemic.
 Our data provides us with the opportunity to map the rise and fall of businesses in the form of a time-lapse visualization--each business can be represented as a small dot.
 To add another layer of complexity, we can also heat map the confirmed COVID-19 cases by county on the same map.
-We hope to see which counties are hit especially hard by the pandemic.
+Since different counties have different legislation concerning COVID-19, it will be interesting to see which counties are hit especially hard.

 **note to hen:** Research Question: "In a deeper level, how do power dynamics of capital and access determine which businesses can stay afloat amidst these difficult realities?"
 This is really good :D but I having trouble trying to think of a visualization :o can u think of any?
 If not we can try to just talkj about it in our project.